 Can I Visit the International Student Program Office During the Campus Closure?

-San Jose City College is operating remotely as the physical campus is closed for the Spring 2020 semester.
+San Jose City College is operating remotely as the physical campus is closed for the Spring 2020 and Summer 2020 semesters.
 During the on-site campus closure, the International Student Program as well as other academic and support services will be closed to in-person visits.
 Students should only come to campus when there is a specific open time stated for activities such as the pick up materials.

 How Can I Communicate with the International Program When the On-Site Office is Closed?